drhsqlite/pikchr/doc/teardown01.md

 Practice your Pikchr-script writing skills by modifying the example script as follows:

-  1. Add a new "C7" node to the right of "C6"
+  1. Add a new "C7" node to the right of "C6".

-  2. Put the feature branch below the trunk rather than above it.

-  3. Add "C8" to the right of "C7".
+  2. Now add "C8" to the right of "C7".
 This one is harder because it will involve expanding the background color boxes.

+  3. Put the feature branch below the trunk rather than above it.

   4. Move the "feature branch" and "trunk" labels to the left ends of their respective boxes, rather than centering them.